 For optimum gut health, our horse feeding practices should mimic nature as much as possible.
 Unnatural conditions can adversely impact horses’ GI tract health and function.
 This means paying attention to what we feed (nutrient and fibre levels).
 Plus, how we feed in terms of meal size and frequency.
 We should always be mindful of trying to find ways to increase his eating and chew time.

 If you’re unsure about your horse’s diet please feel free to contact us.
-Alternatively, try our free diet audit that’s conducted based on over 30 years of practical, hands-on and common sense knowledge.
-Not a computer-generated estimate.
+Alternatively, try our free diet audit.
+Our Equine Nutrition consultant will thoroughly review your horse’s diet with the experience gained from over 30 years of practical, hands-on and common sense knowledge.